 The members of the Committee shall be at least three non-executive directors.
 Members of the Committee will be independent of management and free of any business or other relationships (including, without limitation, cross directorships or day to day involvement in the management of the business) which could interfere with the exercise of their independent judgement.
 At least one member must have recent and relevant financial experience.
-The Chairman of the Committee shall be a member of the Risk & CSR or any successor Committee.
+The Chairman of the Committee shall be a member of the Risk & Security or any successor Committee.
 The Audit Committee as a whole should have competence relevant to the sector in which QinetiQ operates.

 The Chairman of the Committee shall be appointed by the Board.